CarmenTheodoraCraciun/Stroke-Prediction/README.md

 # Stroke Prediction
+Stroke is a serious medical condition that occurs when blood flow to the brain is disrupted, leading to brain cell damage.
+Predicting stroke risk is crucial for early intervention and prevention.

 ## Overview
 This repository contains machine learning models and data related to stroke prediction.
-Stroke is a serious medical condition that occurs when blood flow to the brain is disrupted, leading to brain cell damage.
-Predicting stroke risk is crucial for early intervention and prevention.
+The data were taken from two datasets on kaggle.
+They had to undergo transformations because they contained a column with null values.

 ## Contents
 - **Data**: The data directory includes datasets used for training and evaluating the models.